 The SCSEP partnership with the American Job Centers will continue to be maintained and improved.
-For example, program participants will be assigned to the four AJC's as Older Worker Specialists to facilitate a cross flow of information, such as job market trends and job openings.
+For example, program participants will be assigned to the four AJCs as Older Worker Specialists to facilitate a cross flow of information, such as job market trends and job openings.
 Also, the program managers and staff will routinely consult with the American Job Centers.

-After each SCSEP participant has been transitioned to his or her unsubsidized job, follow ups will be accomplished with the successful person and his or her new workplace to facilitate long term employment.
-Also, the Program will maintain contact with the employers who have hired participants in the past to promote goodwill and future job prospects.
-Follow-up activities that are required by Program regulations, as well as more informal contacts, increase the probability of retention and of employers being receptive to SCSEP when additional jobs become available.
+After each SCSEP participant has been transitioned to his or her unsubsidized job, follow-ups will be conducted to insure long term employment.
+Also, the Program will maintain contact with the employers who have hired participants in the past to promote good will and future job prospects.
+Follow-up activities that are required by program regulations, as well as more informal contacts, increase the probability of retention and of employers being receptive to SCSEP when additional jobs become available.
 Also, to foster good job retention and employer relations, emphasis will continue to be placed on sending qualified and suitable participants to each particular job interview.